ARION

 “Okay,” Kittinger said, “you two grab chainsaws from the cabin and cut wood for ten minutes while I stay on watch.
 Then I will switch out with one of you and put in another ten minutes.
 We will try to carve out enough wood to take back for one night’s bonfire, but we’re losing daylight and need to be quick about this.”
 He looked up at the sky and spotted the planet’s two small moons, captured asteroids that always traveled together, if he remembered correctly.
 “The flight back will be more dangerous, as I’ll be on mostly instrumentation.
 We’ll have no beacons or towers to lead us back, so I will be dependent upon Arion’s assistance to get us back to camp in the dark.”

-With the aft part of the cabin filled with chopped wood, the weary trio rode back in silence, but Kittinger had to fully concentrate on the Flitter’s controls, especially as they neared the higher elevations of the ridge rock.
+With the aft part of the cabin filled with enough chopped wood for a large campfire, the weary trio rode back in silence, but Kittinger had to fully concentrate on the Flitter’s controls, especially as they neared the higher elevations of the ridge rock.
 Wind gusts were now coming through the rocky crags that they had not experienced before and the cat was focused so they might not be blown up against them.

 The feline was an experienced and accomplished pilot, but even he had to admit that he had never flown in such conditions as this before.
 The sun had completely set without even a glow by the time they left the peaks behind, and the only lights they could see miles in the distance were from the artificial lamps of their encampment.
 A solitary beacon showed up on the Flitter’s systems and Kittinger followed it in.